 At Transformance Advisors, we very seldom use the term lean six sigma.
 We are in the group focused on lean transformation programs.
 We leverage six sigma when there is a clear need to reduce variation using the five step DMAIC methodology.
 That works for us.
 We have no qualms with someone running a six sigma project and using value stream mapping to find and eliminate waste.
 However, both methods do not rise to the level of saying you have integrated the two programs.

 What This Means

 When you see or hear the term lean six sigma, then think:

 - It’s lean or six sigma

 Maybe, one day, you will actually be communicating with that elusive expert who has invested enormous time and effort into blending lean and six sigma into lean six sigma.

 Part of me always seeks to focus on the positive.
-My first thoughts concerning this article dealt with finding a definition that supported an ideal of a new hybrid super improvement program.
+My first thoughts concerning this article, dealt with finding a definition supporting the ideal of a new hybrid super improvement program.

 Regardless of where we are, the future is bright.
 I expect the message of this article to become obsolete.
 At some point in time, we will see a blending of lean and six sigma.

 The days of 70 LinkedIn postings with 70 different definitions will be a fond memory!